First published: 5 Jan 2021

 The lounge is my favourite room in the new place!
 I’ve got almost all the furniture I need for it now – although at some point I’d like to move my books from their stylish piled-against-the-wall aesthetic to an actual bookshelf, and a table may come in handy if we’re ever allowed visitors again!

 There’s a gorgeous statement window which just fills the room with light.
 And the window at the far end of the room has a view across the rooftops to the hills outside Dorchester.
-I tucked my desk under that window so I can look out at countryside while I work.
+Later, I tucked my new FlexiSpot desk under that window so I can look out at countryside while I work.
 Dreams!

 I really thought I’d have more to show by now – but the bedroom is very much a work in progress!
 I picked out a new carpet just before Christmas, but had to wait until the new year for fitting.
 So I’m painting this week before it arrives.